prysmaticlabs/documentation/docs/wallet/withdraw-validator.md

 - **Staker:** The person or entity managing Ethereum validators.
 - **Voluntary exit:** Validators that are currently active on Ethereum can choose to **exit** the network, marking them as exited and exempting them from any staking responsibilities.
 In order to **withdraw** a validator’s balance completely, a voluntary exit must be submitted to Ethereum and must complete first.
 - **Full validator withdrawal:** The process of withdrawing your entire stake on Ethereum, exiting your validator, and withdrawing your entire balance to an Ethereum address of your choosing.
 Full validator withdrawals need a validator to exit first, which can take time depending on how large the exit queue is.
 Performing a full withdrawal requires submitting a voluntary exit first.
 - **Partial validator withdrawal:** The process of withdrawing your validator’s **earnings** only.
-That is, if you're staking 33.3 ETH, you can withdraw 1.3 ETH using a partial withdrawal.
+That is, if you're staking 33.3 `ETH`, you can withdraw 1.3 `ETH` using a partial withdrawal.
 Your validator does **not** need to exit, and you will continue to validate normally.
 Partial withdrawals do not go through an exit queue, but will only be processed at a maximum of 16 validators at a time per block.
 - **Validator mnemonic, HD wallet mnemonic, or validator seed phrase:** A mnemonic in this context is the 24 word secret that you received upon creating your validator(s), which is the ultimate credential that gives you access to withdrawing your validator(s).
-For many, this was generated when they first interacted with the ethereum staking CLI to prepare their validator deposits.
+For many, this was generated when they first interacted with the Ethereum staking CLI to prepare their validator deposits.
 We will refer to this as your validator mnemonic throughout this document
 - **Validator withdrawal credentials:** Each validator has data known as “withdrawal credentials” which can be fetched from your beacon node or from a block explorer such as [https://beaconcha.in](https://beaconcha.in) or [https://beaconscan.com](https://beaconscan.com) by looking at the “deposits” tab and seeing your credentials there.
 You will need these for this guide.
 - **Ethereum execution address:** Referred to also as an Ethereum address, this is a standard address to an Ethereum account which you can view in block explorers such as Etherscan.
 Your validator’s balance, upon a full withdrawal, will be available at an Ethereum address of your choosing.
 - **BLS key:** Your validators use a key format known as [BLS](/how-prysm-works/bls-signature-aggregation-and-cryptography.md), which is used exclusively for staking.
 Validators have 4 kinds of BLS keys: validator public key, validator private key, withdrawal public key, and withdrawal private key. only the validator public key can be viewed on staking explorers such as [https://beaconcha.in](https://beaconcha.in), and private keys, which are secret, are used for signing.
 Not to be confused with an Ethereum address.
 The validator mnemonic can be used to access all 4 keys which are important for setting the Ethereum address for withdrawing.